SPJ Colorado Pro Announces 2023 Top of the Rockies Winners

 Obit Writing: A feature story about someone who has died.

 Beat Reporting: A collection of up to six stories from one reporter on a particular beat.
-Attach a one-sentence description of your beat.
+Attach a

 Personal/Humor Columns: Submit up to 3 columns per entry.

-News Columns: Submit up to 3 columns per entry.
+Columns/Op-Ed pieces: Submit up to 3 columns per entry.

 Editorials: Submit up to 3 editorials per entry.

-Public Service: An article or a package or series of stories on one topic that demonstrates exceptional coverage on a topic or issue that is important to the community.
+Public Service: An article or a package or series of stories on one topic that demonstrates

-Multimedia Story: A cohesive web package that can include words, photos, graphics, audio, video and/or graphics.
+Multimedia Story: A cohesive web package that can include words, photos, graphics, audio,

 Sports News: Single story, package or series.